Why is my air conditioner short cycling

 Inspect for refrigerant leaks

 If the filter is clean, the issue may be a refrigerant leak.
-This will require a professional HVAC technician to diagnose and repair the leak.
+This will require a professional HVAC technician to locate and repair the leak, as well as recharge the system with the proper refrigerant level.

 Frequently Asked Questions

-What are the signs of an air conditioner short cycling?
+What are the symptoms of an air conditioner short cycling?

-Common signs of short cycling include the air conditioner turning on and off more frequently than normal, the house not cooling properly, and higher than usual energy bills.
+Common symptoms of short cycling include the AC turning on and off frequently, the house not cooling properly, higher than normal energy bills, and increased wear and tear on the system.

-Can I fix a short cycling air conditioner myself?
+Can I fix a short cycling AC myself?

 In some cases, you may be able to fix a short cycling issue yourself, such as by replacing a dirty air filter.
-However, for more complex problems like refrigerant leaks or thermostat issues, it's best to call in a professional HVAC technician.
+However, more complex problems like refrigerant leaks or thermostat issues will likely require a professional HVAC technician to diagnose and repair.

 Connect with certified professionals in your area